julianchurchill/text-adventure/README.md

 Backlog
 =======

-- [STORY] Take clock face to top of clock tower and use with clock mechanism and minute hand and hour hand.
-Get some rubies as points and a hint as to what to do next - open up a new area near the mine.
-  DONE - [TEST] Show a ruby counter at the top of the screen.
-Also have a nice little ruby graphic.
-  DONE - [TEST] The presenter should get the value from the model.
-The presenter needs to advertise at the same time as the description and exits, e.g. after actions are performed.
-  DONE - [TEST] The ruby counter should show what the presenter gives the activity.
-  DONE - [TEST] New ItemAction increment score.
-Updates the model score.
-  - [TEST] New ItemAction change location description.
-Use it to change the outsideaminshaft location description after the entrance is revealed.

 - [FEATURE] Autosave upon leaving the app (with the back key usually) so upon returning the user can continue their game.
 - [FEATURE] Restart game - resets everything.
 Available in the main menu.

 - [REFACTOR] LocationTests and TakeSpecificItemTests are using real NormalItems - change to use mocks
 - [TEST] action view includes a cancel button to reset the actions to the top level
 - [FEATURE] Actions buttons view should be fixed size and scrollable - 1/4 to 1/3 of the screen height
-- [FEATURE] Ruby counter should show how many out of how many achieved - e.g. 10/100
+- [FEATURE] Ruby counter should show how many out of how many achieved - e.g. 10/100 - this needs to be a value specified in the model content text file.
+It is currently hard coded in BasicModel.java.

 - [FEATURE-EDITOR] Update webapp editor to [de]serialise visibility and allow setting of visibility
 - [FEATURE-EDITOR] Update webapp editor to allow adding/deletion of on examine actions to items